solliancenet/challenge-modern-cloud-apps/modern-cloud-apps-challenge.md

 **Duration**: 45 Minutes

+In this challenge, you use Logic Apps and Twilio to send SMS order notifications.

 ### Challenge 12 tasks to complete

 1. Configure a Twilio trial account.
 If you do not have a Twilio account, sign up for one for free at [https://www.twilio.com/try-twilio](https://www.twilio.com/try-twilio)